Thypari/R6S-MapViewer/README.md

 If you have better pictures of maps or the missing maps, just shot me a message.

 ## TO-DO for the next version:
-2. Settings to change the buttons
+1. Settings to change the buttons
-1. Automatically change to the current map while loading in-game
+2. Automatically change to the current map while loading in-game

+## License
+The code is available under the terms of the MIT License: http://opensource.org/licenses/MIT